Dreamstime_vladimirtimofeev_70307007

 Empower is one of several power semiconductor companies tackling the challenges of AI power delivery.

 Most of the movers and shakers in the power industry are racing to roll out voltage regulators that can use vertical power delivery to handle the huge amounts of power used by AI silicon.
-However, in most cases, these companies are stacking the power devices, the magnetics, the capacitors, and other components of the power supply on top of each other, resulting in towers of power electronics that are up to 10 mm tall, said Philips.
+However, in most cases, these companies are stacking the power devices, the magnetics, the capacitors, and other components of the power supply on top of each other, resulting in towers of power electronics that are up to 10 mm tall, said Phillips.

 The challenge, he explained, is figuring out how to fit these power modules under the circuit board.
 “The problem is these components are very tall, and the current is forced to travel all the way up and down them at slower frequencies,” which inevitably increases the parasitics losses in the system and adds to the difficulty of dissipating heat.
 “This also prevents them from removing the capacitors because they haven’t changed the fundamental bandwidth of the solution; they have just made it smaller by stacking it.”

 By removing most of the capacitors under the PCB and replacing them with its voltage regulators, Empower claimed Crescendo supports up to 5X higher total solution density at the same power level.
 Since it’s not as tall as other voltage regulators, the IVR is also relatively easy to cool and enables placement closer to the heatsink.
-“We have a close to direct connection between the voltage regulator, the heatsink, and the board,” said Philips.
+“We have a close to direct connection between the voltage regulator, the heatsink, and the board,” said Phillips.

-“This new technology is breaking the mold since power chips have traditionally operated at less than 1 MHz," stated Philips.
+“This new technology is breaking the mold since power chips have traditionally operated at less than 1 MHz," stated Phillips.
 “We can operate significantly faster than that to change the game of where the power can be placed.”

 These high speeds also enable tighter voltage margining, reducing power burn.
 Typically, high-end processors run at higher core voltages so that they can tolerate sudden drops in voltage due to load transients or ripples in the power supply.
 Empower said Crescendo can respond to these situations in nanoseconds instead of microseconds, reducing voltage drop.
 As a result, the voltage margining can be decreased, directly saving power.

 “You get better transient performance with lower power loss, which means better thermals, and which means that the AI silicon can run faster and give you more throughput.
-All that can lead to higher performance per watt in the system,” said Philips.
+All that can lead to higher performance per watt in the system,” said Phillips.

 Ed Prom Power Supplies